Note: The "ASL Browser's" sign for trash or garbage (as of June 9, 2007) is generally considered to be the sign for

 porcelain, cement, tooth, dentist, and one of the signs for glass."

-shows a combination of "DIRTY" and a classifier showing a large
+shows a combination of "DIRTY" and a classifier depicting a large

-cylinder--which is obviously intended to mean a "can."
+cylinder--which is obviously intended to mean a "garbage can."
 Their sign for "garbage disposal" uses a regionally narrow

 sign for disposal-"grind up."

 the largest audience.
-And then keep adding to your own repertoire of variations that you recognize.
+As time goes on you keep adding to your own repertoire of variations that you recognize.
 For example, there is

 a lesser known (rare) variation of "garbage" that touches an "8" or "F" hand to the nose and then flicks the hand outward